Farnborough and Camberley CC was formed in 1969, through the merger of Farnborough CC and Camberley Wheelers CC.

 C.W.C.C had ample funds and an impressive array of trophies to hand over, thus the merger did have its attractions.
-The meeting to agree the merger took place at the Jubliee Hall, Farnborough (now replaced by the Thompson building) on the 5th January 1969.
+The meeting to agree the merger took place at the Jubilee Hall, Farnborough (later replaced by the Thomson building) on the 5th January 1969.
 Of those attending, 21 were in favour, 5 against and 3 people abstained.

 As can be seen, the components of the Farnborough CC badge were used as the basis for that of the new club.